-Suzette Morton Davidson, granddaughter of Joy Morton, was significant to the development and growth of the Arboretum, and to the Library and our special collections.
-Named to honor her considerable contributions, the collections include the Archives, Rare Publications and Art Collections.
+Suzette Morton Davidson, granddaughter of Arboretum founder Joy Morton, was significant to the development and growth of the Arboretum, and to the Library and its Special Collections.
+Named to honor her considerable contributions, the collections include the Archives, Rare Publications, and Art.

-With several hundred feet of original manuscript material, artifacts, audio/video material, maps, and images in its care, the Morton Arboretum's Archival Collection houses not only the historical and operating records of the Arboretum but also the landscape plans, correspondence and photographs of several prominent landscape designers as well as papers of the Education Program’s founder – and a collection of butterfly and moth specimens collected in 1895.
+With several hundred feet of original manuscript material, artifacts, audio/video material, maps, and images in its care, The Morton Arboretum's Archival Collection houses not only the historical and operating records of the Arboretum but also the landscape plans, correspondence, and photographs of several prominent landscape designers, as well as papers of the education program founder and a collection of butterfly and moth specimens collected in 1895.

 Within the archives can be found:

-- Papers, photographs, and artifacts related to the Arboretum's founder, Joy Morton, and his family's involvement with the Arboretum
+- Papers, photographs, and artifacts related to Arboretum founder Joy Morton and his family's involvement with the Arboretum

 - Papers, photographs, correspondence, and artifacts related to Joy Morton and the Morton Salt Company (*more papers relating to Morton's business endeavors can be found at the Chicago History Museum)

-- Landscape drawings by the Arboretum’s landscape architects and garden designers ranging from O.C.
-Simonds’s early plan of the Arboretum through the work of our current landscape architect
+- Landscape drawings by Arboretum landscape architects and garden designers ranging from O.C.
+Simonds’ early plan of the Arboretum through current landscape architecture

-- Landscape plans, drawings, papers, correspondence and photographs of several significant prairie school landscape designers, O.C.
-Simonds, Jens Jensen and Marshall Johnson
+- Landscape plans, drawings, papers, correspondence, and photographs of several significant prairie school landscape designers such as O.C.
+Simonds, Jens Jensen, and Marshall Johnson

 - Papers, correspondence, photographs, artifacts, audio/video recordings, and artwork by May T. Watts, founder of the Arboretum's education program and renowned teacher, author, and naturalist